abrasive/shairport/README.md

 **Choose the appropriate `--with-*` options:**

-- `--with-alsa` for the ALSA audio back end.
-This is required.
+- `--with-alsa` include the ALSA backend module to audio to be output through the Advanced Linux Sound Architecture (ALSA) system directly.
+This is recommended for highest quality.
+- `--with-pa` include the PulseAudio audio back end.
+This is recommended if your Linux installation already has PulseAudio installed.
+Although ALSA would be better, it requires direct and exclusive access to to a real (hardware) soundcard, and this is often impractical if PulseAudio is installed.
 - `--with-stdout` include an optional backend module to enable raw audio to be output through standard output (stdout).
 - `--with-pipe` include an optional backend module to enable raw audio to be output through a unix pipe.
 - `--with-soundio` include an optional backend module to enable raw audio to be output through the soundio system.